d-lord/d-lord.github.io/_posts/2018-08-22-dream-car-on-a-budget.md

 # Return to normality

 After hopping back in the Golf:
-- It don't feel crippled or sluggish.
+- It doesn't feel crippled or sluggish.
 Even an economy car has plenty of go for suburban driving.
 - The seats don't feel as comfortable or cossetting.
-- But it's a lot quieter and more relaxing in the cabin.
+- It's a lot quieter and more relaxing in the cabin.
 - Parking is so, so much easier.
 The Golf's turning circle is pretty disappointing for a compact hatchback, but the Mustang sets the bar for difficulty.
 - The car doesn't feel **special**.
 Being in the Mustang feels like an event, and other drivers know it.
 Golfs just blend in.
 - Range is about 800km rather than 450km, and on a smaller tank.